 Your purchase of a Samurai sword may be a once in a lifetime event.
 Before you buy, please take a little time to study these few items.
 We would encourage anyone interested in owning an authentic samurai sword to use all of these facts in deciding what sword you should buy.

-1. The Steel: The most important consideration you should make regarding the purchase of a Samurai sword is with the steel.
-It is after all the extraordinary steel that the Japanese smith made with the forging and folding process that “beat” the impurities out of the raw iron ore.
+The Steel: The most important consideration you should make regarding the purchase of a Samurai sword is with the steel.
+It is after all the extraordinary steel that the Japanese smith made with the forging and folding process that beat the impurities out of the raw iron ore.
 Over the past 100 years, metallurgy technology has progressed to the point that pure steel is available as a beginning material.
 Swedish Powdered Steel is one of these new steels.
 It is the purest form of steel with the least impurities.

-2. Forging: This process defines the Samurai Sword.
+Forging: This process defines the Samurai Sword.
 Authentic Samurai Swords are forged.
-Many companies are selling “stock removal” steel swords.
+Many companies are selling stock removal steel swords.
 These blades are not forged and do not have the integrity of a forged blade.
 Ask for forged steel blades when purchasing your Samurai Sword.

-9. Quality Control: Your seller should provide extensive quality control.
+- Quality Control: Your seller should provide extensive quality control.
 All steel blades can have imperfections.
 Does your company find these imperfections before the buyer?
-Many times, sellers will be in a hurry to deliver you a product to “finish” the sale.
+Many times, sellers will be in a hurry to deliver you a product to finish the sale.
 Demand that your Samurai sword be inspected.
-Your seller should make sure the saya fits, the habaki seats, the wrapping is tight, the fittings don’t rattle, and the steel is properly forged with no cracks or blemishes.
-There is a difference between some “sword loving” fellow inspecting a sword and a professional swords craftsman doing the same.
+Your seller should make sure the saya fits, the habaki seats, the wrapping is tight, the fittings don't rattle, and the steel is properly forged with no cracks or blemishes.
+There is a difference between some sword loving fellow inspecting a sword and a professional swords craftsman doing the same.
 The synthesis of all the parts is a subtle balancing act.
 Hence, for someone to properly inspect a sword, they need to understand how all the parts work together, how these things are built, and how they should be built.
-The average Internet sales outlet doesn’t know much about Japanese swords.
-Therefore, even if they do “look’ them over, what value does it add?
+The average Internet sales outlet doesn't know much about Japanese swords.
+Therefore, even if they do look them over, what value does it add?
 Demand professional and experienced quality control.

-10. Unconditional guarantee: Your seller should support the confidence in your purchase by providing you with a written warranty.
-You should ask your seller about the warranty against manufacturing defects and what policy he the seller has.
+- Unconditional guarantee: Your seller should support the confidence in your purchase by providing you with a written warranty.
+You should ask your seller about the warranty against manufacturing defects and what policy the seller has.